venkywarriors/Generic-functions-Selenium-java/JavaTitBits.md

         }
 ```
 ##### Output<br>
-This will print the elements in the order they were put into the map:
 ```
 Amit
 null
 Vijay
 Rahul
 ```
-Order: Both LinkedHashMap and LinkedHashSet maintain the insertion order.
+* Order: Both LinkedHashMap and LinkedHashSet maintain the insertion order.
 Elements get sorted in the same sequence in which they have been added.
-Synchronized: Both are not synchronized and must be synchronized externally.
+* Synchronized: Both are not synchronized and must be synchronized externally.
-Duplicates: LinkedHashMap does a mapping of keys to values so not have duplicates and LinkedHashSet simply stores a collection of things with no duplicates.
+* Duplicates: LinkedHashMap does a mapping of keys to values so not have duplicates and LinkedHashSet simply stores a collection of things with no duplicates.
-Memory: Keeping the insertion order in both LinkedHashmap and LinkedHashset have additional associated costs, both in terms of spending additional CPU cycles and needing more memory.
+* Memory: Keeping the insertion order in both LinkedHashmap and LinkedHashset have additional associated costs, both in terms of spending additional CPU cycles and needing more memory.
-Replacement: LinkedHashMap replace value with duplicate key while LinkedHashSet not change original value.
+* Replacement: LinkedHashMap replace value with duplicate key while LinkedHashSet not change original value.
 Operation: LinkedHashMap does a mapping of keys to values while LinkedHashSet simply stores a collection of things.